 DC Health will leverage its partnerships across jurisdictions with consumer and stakeholder groups and community providers, as well as organizations in government, academia, research, and education, to implement the updated plan to end the HIV epidemic.
-Within the District’s government, DC Health collaborates with the Department of Health Care Finance (administrator of the DC Medicaid program), the Department of Behavioral Health (mental health and substance use services), the Department of Employment Services (workforce development), the Department of Housing and Community Development (housing development), the DC Housing Authority (housing assistance), the Department of Insurance, Securities, and Banking (commercial health insurance plans), Office of Disability Services (vocational rehabilitation), DC Public Schools (local education agency), DC Department of Corrections (re-entry services), and the Office of the State Superintendent of Education (board of education and education standards).
+Within the District’s government, DC Health collaborates with the Department of Health Care Finance (administrator of the DC Medicaid program), the Department of Behavioral Health (mental health and substance use services), the Department of Employment Services (workforce development), the Department of Housing and Community Development (housing development), the DC Housing Authority (housing assistance), the Department of Insurance, Securities, and Banking (commercial health insurance plans), the Office on Disability Services (vocational rehabilitation), DC Public Schools (local education agency), the DC Department of Corrections (re-entry services), and the Office of the State Superintendent of Education (board of education and education standards).

 DC Health also maintains relationships with DC public charter schools (individual local education agencies) through STD screening, peer educators, and condom distribution.
 DC Health has strong partnerships with more than 40 health and community-based organizations in the District and the metropolitan area.
-The community partners comprise federally qualified health centers, medical providers, hospitals, nonclinical community organizations including care and/or prevention services, focus population-based community organizations serving marginalized populations, behavioral health (mental health/substance use) providers, housing assistance providers, and other programs.
+The community partners comprise federally qualified health centers, medical providers, hospitals, nonclinical community organizations including care and prevention services, focus population-based community organizations serving marginalized populations, behavioral health (mental health/substance use) providers, housing assistance providers, and other programs.
 DC Health also has partners that are not funded by the health department but receive resources, including HIV test kits, STD testing, and condoms.
 Those partners number approximately 300.

 DC Health has a robust collaboration with the Maryland Department of Health and Virginia Department of Health, known as the DMV Collaborative.
 The collaboration consists of a data-sharing agreement for surveillance data, regular meetings to plan and coordinate service delivery and resource allocation, integrated planning efforts (e.g., the three jurisdictions co-developed the Ryan White HIV/AIDS Program needs assessment to be conducted across the region), and joint participation in projects.
 DC Health has engaged with the other health departments in considering a regional strategy to end the epidemic.
 DC Health is the current Ryan White program Part A recipient and administers the program for the eligible metropolitan area (EMA).
 The EMA includes suburban Maryland counties, Northern Virginia, the District, and two counties in West Virginia.

-The Ending the HIV Epidemic initiative includes a focus on the counties of Montgomery County and Prince George’s County in Maryland, both within the Washington, DC EMA.
+The Ending the HIV Epidemic initiative includes a focus on Montgomery County and Prince George’s County in Maryland, both within the DC EMA.
 DC Health funds both county health departments under Part A and partners with them on EMA planning.
 DC Health administers the HRSA-20-078 Ending the HIV Epidemic funding opportunity in partnership with Montgomery County and Prince George’s County.
 DC and the two counties collaborated on a cohesive program approach comprising increasing the network of providers with non-Ryan White clinical and nonclinical agencies and improving and coordinating Data to Care activities.

-Since 2006, DC Health has maintained an academic partnership with the Milken Institute School of Public Health at The George Washington University on epidemiology and health policy.
+Since 2006, DC Health has maintained an academic partnership on epidemiology and health policy with the Milken Institute School of Public Health at The George Washington University on epidemiology and health policy.
 This partnership has enabled multiple research opportunities by team members from both the health department and the university.
 The partnership also contributed to the development of the DC Center for AIDS Research, a unique multi-institutional model housed at the School of Public Health.
 DC Health joined as a member and institutional representative in 2017.

 DC Health also is a member of the DC Cohort, a longitudinal study of HIV treatment provided in the District.
-The DC Cohort consists of 13 major HIV providers and more than 7,000 people who consented to being part of the study.
+The DC Cohort consists of 13 major HIV care providers and more than 7,000 people who consented to being part of the study.
 DC Health matches surveillance data with the DC Cohort to enhance its compilation of electronic medical record data.
-DC Health maintains working partnerships with an extensive network of community providers, including hospitals, medical practices, federally quality health centers, and nonclinical community-based organizations.
+DC Health maintains working partnerships with an extensive network of community providers, including hospitals, medical practices, federally qualified health centers, and nonclinical community-based organizations.
 The more than 40 partners provide rich cultural diversity and a full range of HIV-related services across the metropolitan area.

-DC Health works closely with the DC Department ofCorrections (specifically, the post-release program called the READY Center) and the Re-entry Action Network to assist with the pre- and post-planning for high-risk negative and HIV-positive residents released from the Central Detention Facility (DC Jail).
-DC Health and the Department of Corrections have developed an initiative to embed a clinical care coordinator at the READY Center to provide early intervention services to returning citizens.
+DC Health works closely with the DC Department ofCorrections (specifically, the post-release program called The READY Center) and the Re-entry Action Network to assist with the pre- and post-planning for high-risk HIV-negative residents and for HIV-positive residents released from the Central Detention Facility (DC Jail).
+DC Health and the Department of Corrections have developed an initiative to embed a clinical care coordinator at The READY Center to provide early intervention services to returning citizens.